m-marini/atc/README.md

 - leaving to a wrong beacons
 - landing to a wrong runway

-You can zoom the map using the mouse wheel or move the map by dragging it with the left mouse button A click with the center mouse button fits the map to the viewport.
+You can zoom the map using the mouse wheel and the shift key or move the map by dragging it with the left mouse button.
+A click with the center mouse button fits the map to the viewport.

-[Select for more help](https://github.com/m-marini/atc/wiki) [Web game](http://www.mmarini.org/atc)
+[Select for more help](https://github.com/m-marini/atc/wiki)

+[Web game](http://www.mmarini.org/atc)

 ### Author